 Best wishes and Go Blue!

-Charmayne is a non-traditional second-year student in the midst of her clinical rotations at University of Michigan Medical School.
+Charmayne hasn’t decided whether to introduce herself as a third- or fourth-year student yet, though she is entering her final year at University of Michigan Medical School.
 When possible, she enjoys sharing a laugh with patients as they learn from one another.